 Regular blood tests and doctor visits help to show whether the diet is working.

-Some people take a medicine that helps process Phe.
+Some people take a medicine that helps process Phe such as sapopterin (Kuvan).
 It’s more likely to work in those with mild or special forms of PKU.
 Your child will continue her special meal plan, but she may have a bit more freedom while taking the medication.